 What is Retail Task Management?

-Retail task management is the process of managing tasks including priority, due date, granular distribution to selected recipients (typically store management), tracking and reporting.
-Task management helps retail brands achieve specific goals through the distribution of actionable and trackable requests.
+Retail task management is the process of managing tasks including priority, due date, granular distribution to selected recipients, verification photos, tracking and real-time reporting.
+Task management helps retail and hospitality brands achieve specific goals through the distribution of actionable and trackable requests.

-In retail there are two types of tasks: recurring operational tasks and ad-hoc response tasks.
+In retail there are generally two types of tasks: recurring operational tasks and ad-hoc tasks.

 Recurring tasks are the tasks that keep the retail business running smoothly.
-This includes regular inventory counts, budgeting, and scheduling.
-This type of task also encompasses daily responsibilities such as restocking, cleaning, etc. That is, the types of task usually incorporated into a checklist.
+This includes regular inventory counts, operations review, and security audits.
+This type of task also encompasses daily responsibilities such as restocking, cleaning, etc. That is, the types of task usually represented by a checklist.

-Ad-hoc tasks are a one-time call to action.
+An ad-hoc tasks is a one-time call to action.
 For instance, setting up a specialized merchandising display, implementing a policy change, assigning additional training, or recalling a product.
 These tasks can be urgent and, if not completed on time, may bring essential business processes to a halt or harm a brand’s reputation.

 Both recurring and ad-hoc tasks can also be broken down into single-action and multi-action tasks.

 Single-action tasks are simple tasks usually completed in a single step.
-For instance, placing updated sale signage, replacing burnt out bulbs on a store sign, or updating the sandwich board with today’s specials.
-These types of tasks can be overlooked or simply forgotten in the busy day-to-day world of retail.
+For instance, placing updated sale signage, replacing burnt out bulbs on a store sign, or updating the sandwich board with the day’ specials.
+These types of tasks can be overlooked or simply forgotten in the busy day-to-day world of retail and hospitality.

 Multi-action tasks are more complex and consist of multiple action steps and sub-tasks.
 Steps may need to be completed in a specified order.
 This type of task may include the nightly cleaning of complex kitchen equipment, processing new product deliveries, or onboarding a new employee.